krokis/layla/src/test/cases/lists.md

 ### `::`

-- Access the items of the list by their numeric index
+- Accesses the items of the list by their numeric index

   ~~~ lay
   body {